 There are the wines that have made tears threaten to cascade down my cheeks; the age defiant, deeply honest and utterly unpretentious 1989 Guy Breton Morgon wines of the world.
 There are the wines that have tapped at my mind’s door, startling me and begging me to consider entirely new and unexpected realms of possibilities; the Jean Pierre Frick sans souffre vs 10mg/L Steinert Grand Cru Riesling 2012 duos of the world; a set of what could be defined as vinous fraternal twins.
 They remain deeply embedded in my mind.
 There are the winemakers whose work and whose wines are so vitally entwined with the viticulture of their region that you just want to grab them and thank them for simply existing and for advancing the modern-day world of wine in ways nobody could imagine possible.
 These are the Rod Berglunds of the world.

 It would be an impossible task for me to single out one of them; I would be committing infidelity to the others.
-There is, however, one recent tasting that makes my thoughts whirl, and indeed a new categorisation for wines that I have adopted, while not always on paper, at least in mind.
+There is, however, one recent gathering of friends that makes my thoughts whirl, and indeed a new categorisation for wines that I have adopted, while not always on paper, at least in mind.

 The tasting that is about to unfurl will be one that fulfils Todorov’s definition of the fantastic.
 Did it really happen?
 Yes, these wines are in existence, but are their personalities, or was this a figment of my imagination?
 Can wines have personalities?
-Can wines be Scythian; Scythians may no longer exist in their original historical context, but is there a wave of Scythians under the guise of winemakers tapping at the gates to a modern vinous Scythia?
+Can wines be Scythian; Scythians may no longer exist in their original historical context, but is there a wave of Scythian winemakers tapping at the gates to a modern vinous Scythia?

 This somewhat strange tale has its roots in last January, in a cold and wet New York, in the dark, alluring and grungy wine bar that is The Ten Bells.
 Raj, who had just been listening to the Dan Carlin podcasts, headed in through the doors only to stumble upon friend and fellow winemaker, Abe Schoener.
 The ancient Scythians wrestled their way into a wine-fuelled conversation between the two, and that was that.
 The path of Scythian wines had been forged.